 A federal law passed in 2015 also says it is up to parents to decide at what age their kids can walk to school -- clearly deferring to a parent's judgment of what their kids can do safely on their own.

-9 - A pamphlet about parents' rights and how to respond if targeted by Child Protective Services.
+9 - A manual about parents' rights and how to respond if targeted by Child Protective Services.

-If you have any more concerns about neglect investigations, check out this pamphlet.
+If you have any more concerns about neglect investigations, check out this manual.
 While it was written specifically for parents in Illinois, its insights are universal.

 10 -Another organization understands what you are going through.